sutee3305/bitcoin/src/ipc/README.md

 * Client methods like `ipc::NodeClient::getNodesStats()` will post work to the capnp event loop thread to send RPC requests and process responses, but will leave the event loop free to do other work between the sending the request and receiving the response.
-This means that multiple IPC requests can be ongoing simultaneously, and server callbacks will still continue to be processed.
+This means that multiple client IPC requests can execute simultaneously, and server callbacks can continue to be processed even while client IPC requests are pending.

 * Server methods like `ipc::NodeServer::getNodesStats()` are called by _Cap'n
-  Proto_ from the event loop thread, so it is important that they either run very quickly without blocking, or use an asynchronous mechanism like the `ipc::util::EventLoop::async()` helper to avoid tying up the server and preventing it from processing requests and sending notifications while the call is running. `ipc::NodeServer::appInit()` is an example of a slow IPC method that runs asynchronously using the async helper.
+  Proto_ from the event loop thread, so it is important that they either run very quickly without blocking, or use an asynchronous mechanism like the `ipc::util::EventLoop::async()` helper to avoid tying up the server while the call is running. `ipc::NodeServer::appInit()` is an example of a slow IPC method that runs asynchronously using the async helper.

 * Callback methods like `ipc::NotifyBlockTipCallbackServer::call()` are similar to server methods, and are also called from the event loop thread by _Cap'n Proto_.
-If they are blocking or slow, they also need to be implemented using an async mechanism to avoid slowing down other calls and notifications.
+If they are blocking or slow, they also need to be implemented using an async mechanism to avoid slowing down other calls and callbacks.